-The Group carries a significant amount of intangible assets, property and equipment, ROU assets, and deferred tax assets as at December 31, 2021.
-The aggregate carrying amount of intangible assets, property and equipment, ROU assets, and deferred tax assets amounted to ₱758.9 million as at December 31, 2021.
-These assets comprise 46% of the Group's total consolidated assets as at December 31, 2021.
-Further, the Group is significantly affected by the COVID-19 pandemic.
-Under PFRSs, the Group is required to assess annually the intangible assets with indefinite useful lives for possible impairment and assess other nonfinancial assets for impairment when there are indicators of impairment.
-The impairment tests were significant to our audit because the assessment process requires significant judgments and assumptions involving expected future financial performance, which mainly include estimation of future cash flows that are highly dependent on management's strategies and business plans to mitigate the continuing impact of the COVID-19 pandemic.
+The Group carries intangible assets with carrying amount of ₱215.0 million, which represents 11% of the total consolidated assets as at December 31, 2022.
+The Group is required to test annually the amount of intangible assets with indefinite useful lives for impairment and assess those intangible assets with definite useful lives for any indicator of impairment.
+The impairment tests were significant to our audit because the assessment process requires significant judgments and assumptions involving expected future financial performance.

-We reviewed the cash flow projections considered in the impairment assessment by the Group's management.
-We assessed and tested the reasonableness and appropriateness of the assumptions, methodologies and other data used by comparing them to external and historical data and by analyzing sensitivities in the Group's valuation model.
-We evaluated the cash generating units whether a reasonably possible change in assumptions could cause the carrying amount to exceed its recoverable amount, and also assessed the appropriateness of its expected cash flow projections in a business environment that continues to be affected by the COVID-19 pandemic.
-For the recoverability of deferred tax assets, we also considered in our evaluation the extent and the timing when it is probable that the Group will have appropriate future taxable profit and the extent that tax planning opportunities available to the Group would create sufficient taxable profit, in consideration of the relevant taxation rules and regulations.
+We reviewed the cash flow projections included in the annual impairment tests.
+We assessed and tested the assumptions, methodologies and other data used by comparing these to external and historical data and by analyzing sensitivities in the Group's valuation model.
+We evaluated cash generating units whether a reasonably possible change in assumptions could cause the carrying amount to exceed its recoverable amount, and assessed the historical accuracy of management's estimates.
 Based on the procedures performed, we considered management's key assumptions to be within a reasonable range.
-We also assessed the adequacy of the disclosures in Notes 2, 3, 10, 11, 23, and 24 to the consolidated financial statements.
+We also assessed the adequacy of the disclosures in Note 12 to the consolidated financial statements.